sclebo05/KobraNeoProfiles/README.md

 ### Firmware Upgrades:
 I would advise against upgrading firmware AND playing with profiles until you have your printer reasonably tuned.
 Doing both at once could lead to some frustration.

-Anyconnect has firmware 1.2.8 available on their website.
+Anycubic has firmware 1.2.8 available on their website.
 Many printers are shipping with a newer version.
 If you're interested in upgrading your printer's firmware, the official sources for 1.3.3 can be found at https://github.com/ANYCUBIC-3D/Kobra_Neo

 Build intructions can be found at https://www.reddit.com/r/anycubic/comments/y2waxu/tutorial_how_to_build_anycubic_marlin_source_code/